CRUSVEDER/my-second-brain-sync/Google CS professional Certification/4 Tools of the Trade - Linux and SQL/1 Introduction to operating systems.md

 - Kernel-based Virtual Machine (KVM) is an open source hypervisor built into Linux kernel.
 - Can also have virtual servers, virtual networks, etc.

-## Feedback

-An odd conflict between the absolute basics "what does an OS do" and more advanced "here's how VM virtualization works"!
-Also needed to play all content at 1.5x.